 Arquivo de Notícias

-15 July 2014, Rome - FAO Director-General José Graziano da Silva today met with the President of the European Bank for Reconstruction and Development (EBRD), Suma Chakrabati.
+11 November, 2014, Rome - FAO Director-General José Graziano da Silva met with Gennady Gatilov, Deputy Minister of Foreign Affairs of the Russian Federation.

 During the meeting, the Director General and the Deputy Minister both emphasized the role of nutrition in human development and the importance of the upcoming Second International Conference on Nutrition (ICN2), taking place in Rome, 19-21 November.